mininet/mininet.github.com/source/download/index.markdown

     sudo mn --test pingall

-Note: If you wish to go through the walkthrough, you may need to install additional software, for example installing the OpenFlow WireShark dissector (which can be done using `install.sh -w` from the Mininet source distribution.)
+Note: If you wish to go through the walkthrough, you may need to install additional software, for example using `install.sh -fw` to install the reference controller `controller` and the OpenFlow Wireshark dissector.
 Additionally the current Ubuntu packages are for Mininet 2.0.0d4, which used a slightly different syntax for `Topo()` methods (`add_switch` vs. `addSwitch`.)
 We expect that the Ubuntu packages will be updated to 2.0.0 final before too long, certainly by 13.04